The-Encryption/ForbSubs_The_Mod/README.md

 Any contributions you make are **greatly appreciated**.

-If you have a suggestion to make this mod better, please create an [issue](https://github.com/The-Encryption/ForbSubs_The_Mod/issues) with the tag "enhancement."
+If you have a suggestion to make this mod better, please create an [issue](https://github.com/The-Encryption/ForbSubs_The_Mod/issues) with the tag "enhancement".
 Don't forget to give the project a star!
-Thanks again 🤗!
+Thanks again ::)